georged/enabler/content/post/introduction.md

 Microsoft MVP program is great.
 For a lot of MVPs, myself included, that became our second family, the professional one.
 The program has been getting a lot of publicity and people want to "join in" or, rather "how do I become an MVP".
 There are blog posts and videos on the subject like "top 13 tricks to becoming a Microsoft MVP", "the bulletproof path to MVPdom", "milking MVP status of your employees", and many others.

 I'm not a big fan of those, to be honest.
 If you are a professional working with Microsoft products, you should be well aware of the MVP program and what does it mean.
-While the program fully deserves the attention, the DYI instructions most certainly don't.
+While the program fully deserves the attention, the DIY instructions most certainly don't.

-> MVP status should be an *award* not an *achievement*.
+> MVP status should be viewed as an *award* not an *achievement*.
 It's a *milestone* not a *finish line*.

 It's not conquering a mountain peak, it's a journey.
-Let me put it the other way.
+Let me put it another way.
 Would you continue doing what you're doing if MVP program didn't exist?
-If you are already an MVP, what if your MVP status was taken away?
-If the answer is `no` then perhaps you are or trying to get in the program for all the wrong reasons.
+If your MVP status was taken away when you already were an MVP?
+If the answer is `no` then perhaps you are in the program or trying get into the program for all the wrong reasons.

 ### On writing

 There are many channels available to express yourself.
 Podcasts, vlogs, training videos, public speaking, wiki, and many others.
 The predominant one is, of course, writing.
 However if you want people to listen and you want to build the audience, you have to deliver.
 Time after time.
 Just because you have one or two great ideas and would like to share them with the world does not mean starting a blog.
-There is a saying coined by a famous Russian writer and satirist Mikhail Zhvanetsky (Михаи́л Жване́цкий)[^2]
+There is a saying coined by the famous Russian writer and satirist Mikhail Zhvanetsky (Михаи́л Жване́цкий)[^2]

 > Writing is like peeing - do it when you can no longer hold it in
 >